 Last month, McDonald’s Corp begun testing its long-awaited U.S. mobile ordering app after almost a year in development.
 The testing will go for a few more months before the app hits public beta.
 Why so much of testing?

 Well Starbucks Corp ran into various service hiccups when they launched their app a few years ago.
 App orders poured in faster than they could be processed, forming backlogs that drove away annoyed walk-in patrons.

 Owing to growing competition, and the fear of losing its ‘Hip’ tag, Starbucks Inc pushed the mobile app development and rushed the half-baked app through the testing phase.

 The rest is an important chapter in the history of restaurant mobility solutions that no restaurant coming with a mobile app will ever dare to ignore.

 Many restaurants see mobile as a way to win back customers.
 Some sees it as a way to build an edge over their competitors but the project carries risks, far more than most restauranteur can fathom.

 What are those risks?
 How to mitigate them?
 I have listed five tricks.

 Don’t make your app available to everyone at once.
 Rather, make it available to a closed group of people you believe the number app server can handle.

 If everything goes as per the plan, bring more closed group into the testing circle.
-If you’re launching the app country wide, create such groups in every state.
+If build an app in all over the country you must create such groups in every state.

 When you want to expand the testing circle, open the circle to new invitees.
 This will test your app for inconsistencies and give you enough idea how far you must scale up your app server to cater new app users.